ronkok/Temml/docs/administration.md

 ```

 Any valid [Temml macro](supported.html#macros) or [\definecolor](supported.html#style-color-size-and-font)
 may be written into a preamble.
-The resulting macros are then included in Temml options.
+Then include the resulting macros in the Temml options.

 ### Options